-It sounds like a lot, right?
-That’s why we created this logo design guide: so you can get out there and confidently create the best logo for your business, side hustle, or passion project.
+To help you capture the essence of your brand identity and business in one iconic design, we’ve created this logo design guide: so you can confidently create the best logo for your business, side hustle, or passion project.

-We’ve broken down how to design a logo in five steps:
+We’ve broken down how to design a logo in five beginner-friendly steps:

-If you want to start playing around with a logo design right away, you can jump into our logo maker at any time — it’s free to try!
+If you want to play around with a new logo design right away, you can jump into our logo maker at any time — it’s free to try!
 But if you want a bit more guidance and preparation, you’ve come to the right place.

 Creating a strong brand identity helps your company gain credibility and become recognizable as you grow.
 Before you dive into your logo design, take some time to think through these questions: